USS Lycoming: History

-Lycoming was laid down 30 May 1944 by the Oregon Shipbuilding Corp., Portland, Oregon, under a Maritime Commission contract; launched 25 July 1944; sponsored by Mrs. Schuyler N. Pyne, wife of Captain (later Rear Admiral) Pyne; acquired by the Navy and commissioned at Astoria, Oregon, 20 September 1944.
+Lycoming was laid down 30 May 1944 by the Oregon Shipbuilding Corp., Portland, Oregon, under a United States Maritime Commission contract; launched 25 July 1944; sponsored by Mrs. Schuyler N. Pyne, wife of Captain (later Rear Admiral) Pyne; acquired by the Navy and commissioned at Astoria, Oregon, 20 September 1944.

 World War II

 After shakedown off the U.S. West Coast, Lycoming sailed into Seattle, Washington, 1 November 1944 to serve as a training ship for new attack transport crews.
 Testing her own training, she departed the U.S. West Coast, with 1,411 troops embarked, for Pearl Harbor and the western Pacific Ocean.
 Arriving Leyte, Philippine Islands, 24 February, she was assigned to Transport Squadron 13 which was already rehearsing for the Okinawa invasion.
-Despite enemy kamikaze attacks she debarked 1,294 officers and men of the Army’s 7th Division Artillery with their ordnance and supplies on this enemy bastion between 1 and 5 April.
+Despite enemy kamikaze attacks she debarked 1,294 officers and men of the Army's 7th Division Artillery with their ordnance and supplies on this enemy bastion between 1 and 5 April.
 Her mission accomplished, she returned to the United States 11 May for additional troops.

 Within a week 1,200 additional men were on their way to Manila.
 After her arrival 12 June Lycoming was temporarily transferred to the U.S. 7th Fleet to relocate troops from New Guinea to the Philippines.
 Released after one voyage, she sailed back to San Francisco, California, arriving 3 August.

 Lycoming was at sea headed for the Marianas with Army troops when Japan surrendered 2 September.
 Reaching Saipan 9 September, she was assigned to task force TF 54 transporting occupation troops to Japan.
 With her quarters filled with 2d Division Marines. she sailed with 20 other transports for a peaceful debarkation at Nagasaki, Japan, 23 September.

-Her final voyages were made as part of the “Operation Magic Carpet” fleet.
+Her final voyages were made as part of the "Operation Magic Carpet" fleet.
 Embarking 2,400 veterans in the New Hebrides and New Caledonia, she landed them at San Francisco 13 November.
 By mid December, Lycoming embarked 2,013 officers and men at Okinawa and proceeded homeward arriving Seattle, Washington, early in January 1946.